chips-blockchain/bet/README.md

 3. [Configuring Cashier Node](./docs/protocol/cashier_setup.md)

 Now lets take a look into one by one approach and you can follow either of these approaches to setup the chips and bet nodes.
+## Setting up the nodes

-## Approach1 :- Playing using Docker - It all takes few commands with the setup time <5 mins
+### Approach1 :- Playing using Docker - It all takes few commands with the setup time <5 mins
 The docker image is built on top of the ubuntu 20.04 base image for bet.
 The simplest way to play poker is using the docker images.
 All the docker images for the bet are maintained here
 ```
 https://hub.docker.com/r/sg777/bet/tags